 How Yoga Can Help You Understand the Non-Duality of Your Mind and Body

-Dualism refers to two entities (e.g. mind and body) which are in opposition and are separate to each other in some essential, irrevocable way. “‘Non-duality’ is a translation of the Sanskrit word ‘Advaita’, which simply means ‘not two’ and points to the opposite of duality: an essential oneness, wholeness, completeness and unity).
+Dualism refers to two entities (e.g. mind and body) that are in opposition and are separate from each other in some essential, irrevocable way. “‘Non-duality’ is a translation of the Sanskrit word ‘Advaita’, which simply means ‘not two’ and points to the opposite of duality: an essential oneness, wholeness, completeness, and unity).
 This essay will explore the benefits of Patanjali/Ashtanga yoga with regard to understanding the non-duality of your mind and body.

 Melissa completed her 200 Hour Yoga Teacher Training at Yoga India Foundation in September 2018.
 She is very passionate about yoga, health and meditation.
 Melissa likes to share her new knowledge gained in India as it changed her life forever.